By Lisa Ackerman and Linda Betzold

-- Dietary intervention — try GFCFSF for sure.
-Further intervention may be necessary, so you may also want to talk to your doctor about a rotation diet, the Specific Carbohydrate Diet, or in extreme cases, an elemental diet.
+- Dietary intervention, beginning with GFCFSF and moving on to a rotation diet, the Specific Carbohydrate Diet, or an elemental diet.

-- In some cases probiotics and prebiotics can help diarrhea the same way they help constipation.
-By making sure there is a healthy population of good bacteria, you crowd out the bad bacteria and yeast.
+- In some cases, probiotics and prebiotics can help diarrhea the same way they help constipation.

 - Fermented foods can help diarrhea the same way they help constipation.
 By getting a lot of good live bacteria into the GI tract, you crowd out the bad “bugs.”

-- Colostrum and transfer factor can be helpful in getting rid of diarrhea caused by a dysregulated immune system that is reacting to every food being eaten by the child.
-Of course, check with your doctor first.
+- Colostrum and transfer factor can be helpful in getting rid of diarrhea if your child’s dysregulated immune system is triggered by food.

-BOTTOM LINE — Prolonged diarrhea and/or constipation are NOT acceptable for any child and require medical treatment.
-It is time to seek medical attention if these symptoms continue more than four days.
+BOTTOM LINE: Prolonged diarrhea and/or constipation are NOT acceptable for any child and require medical treatment.
+It is time to seek medical attention if these symptoms continue for more than four days.

 - Unexplained tantrums